DLMPsim/DLMP/README.md

 Dataset Size and Hardware Considerations

 DLMP can run on a standard personal computer.
-However, the ability to run a specific experiment depends on the dataset size and the amount of available system memory (RAM).
+However, the ability to run a specific experiment depends on the dataset size and the amount of available RAM.

 Smaller datasets require less memory and can be executed on basic machines.
 Larger datasets require more memory and computational resources.